-I don't know how many of you have played with and remember those wonderful cubic jigsaws from your childhoods, but they were definitely some of my favorites at that time.
-Escher Mirrorkal by Recent Toys looks strikingly similar to them, but a smart addition of mirrors in it transforms such basic toy into an interesting puzzle, which may frustrate even adults.
+I don't know how many of you have played with and remember those wonderful cubic jigsaws from our childhoods, but they were definitely some of my favorites at that time.
+Escher Mirrorkal by Recent Toys looks strikingly similar to them, but a smart addition of mirrors transforms such a basic toy into an interesting puzzle which may frustrate even adults.
 Instead of each little cube having 6 solid painted sides, two of the sides are replaced with transparent covers and a small mirror is placed diagonally underneath them.
-This allows you when looking through one of the transparent sides to see a reflection of whatever is visible from the other one.
-Using this gimmick, your task is to arrange all 9 little cubes into the given frame, transparent sides up, such that at the end you will see one of the 5 given Escher paintings inside.
-The overall difficulty of the puzzle is pretty low and gets even easier after the first time you solve it.
-However, the wonderful concept makes it engaging and can bring you back to it every once in a while.
+This allows you when looking through one of the transparent sides to see a reflection of whatever is visible from the other side.
+Using this gimmick, your task is to arrange all 9 little cubes into the given 3 by 3 frame, transparent sides up, so that you can see one of the 5 given Escher paintings inside.
+The overall difficulty of the puzzle is low/medium and it gets even easier after the first image you solve.
+However, the wonderful concept makes the puzzle engaging and can bring you back to it every once in a while.
 My only problem with the toy is the fact that on my copy the stickers on the non-transparent sides are not well positioned, which makes the final pictures look a bit odd.
-I don't know if this is a consistent issue or just I got unlucky, but for such relatively expensive toy, I would expect higher quality control.
+I don't know if this is a consistent issue or just I was unlucky, but for such relatively expensive toy, I would expect higher quality control.
 Nevertheless, I am more than happy with my Escher Mirrorkal and would recommend it to anyone looking for a fun little puzzle with ingenious concept and cool design.